nrwl/nx-apollo-example/README.md

 `npm install @nestjs/graphql apollo-server-express graphql-tools graphql`

 We’re going to need a GraphQL schema to create our API, so let’s create a very simple one with a single query and a single mutation.
+Create a file named 'schema.graphql in the api application:

 ```
+// apps/api/src/app/schema.graphql

 type Set {
     id: Int!
     name: String